jonathanquinterogiraldo/apply_digital_test/README.md

 GET http://localhost:3000/reports/top-brand-percentage
 ```

+NOTES:
-NOTE: The API is completely documented through swagger using "http://localhost:3000/api/docs"
+-The API is completely documented through swagger using "http://localhost:3000/api/docs"
+-The strategy selected in terms of only save new products every hour from contenful API is using redis to compare which products are already stored in postgres
+-Stack used: NodeJS, NestJs, Typescript, Jest, TypeORM, Class-Validator, Postgres, Redis, Swagger, ESLint, Prettier, Docker, Github, JWT, Terminus, PassportJS
+-Extra features:
+Redis to avoid querying data base in order to improve performance
+Health endpoint to check databases status
+Exception Filter in order to return a standard errors response
+Population from json file in case API is not available
+Validation if user send "Price" as search parameter
+Validation is user send a max value for limit pagination
+Unit test coverage upper than 70%

 # Personal Contact

-Note: If you have any question, do not hesitate in reach out me.
+Note: If you have any question, do not hesitate reach out me.

 Cellphone +57 3128672755
 email: jonathan.quintero2657@gmail.com